Flood alert tool focus of free presentation Sunday at Swiss Valley Nature Center

-PEOSTA, Iowa – The Iowa Flood Center will hold a free program at 1 p.m.
-Sunday at the Swiss Valley Nature Center, 13606 Swiss Valley Road, Peosta.
+PEOSTA, Iowa — The Iowa Flood Center will hold a free program at 1 p.m.
+Sunday at the Swiss Valley Nature Center, 13606 Swiss Valley Road in Peosta.

 Participants will also learn about the $97 million Iowa Watershed Approach program designed to reduce flood risks, improve water quality and build community flood resilience.